 When you are recovering from an injury, it’s important that you don’t try to rush things and you listen to your body.
 If you feel any pain, that’s a sign that you need to slow down.
-But it’s not just your physical health that you need to think about, it’s your mental health too.
+While there might be lots of information and advice on what to do after an accident, you need to remember that it’s not just your physical health that you need to think about, it’s your mental health too.
 People don’t always realize how much impact a serious injury can have on their mental health and the struggles that they go through during their recovery can leave them with a lasting mental health issue afterward, especially if there are long term effects from the injury.
 If you are recovering from an injury, it’s important that you take these steps to manage your mental health.

 Be Aware Of Your Own Behavior

 So many people let mental health issues go untreated because they don’t realize that there is a problem in the first place.
 That’s one of the reasons why we all need to be aware of the symptoms of mental health problems.
 Most of us are good at spotting it in the people around us, but we miss the same symptoms in ourselves.
 This is very common in people that have no history of mental health issues, but find that they struggle during their recovery.
 It’s easy to ignore symptoms and convince yourself that it’s nothing, but if you are recovering from an injury, you need to be aware of your own behavior and if things change, consider the reasons why.
 A lack of energy, changes to your eating habits, trouble sleeping, and loss of interest in things that you used to enjoy are all things to look out for.
 If you do start to notice some of the symptoms, you may need to speak to a professional.